Figure 8 Brick

 In other words, the brick are impossible

-to lay true, so the
+to lay true,

 and out of the vertical joints is inevitable.
 These brick